 In an update on Monday, PRIO informed about the start of production of the second well in the Frade revitalisation plan – well 7-FR-55H-RJS (MUP3A) – with average initial production of approximately 3,500 barrels of oil per day over the first week.
 This has raised the Brazilian player’s current production to 52,000 barrels per day.

-In addition, the firm elaborated that it will provide updates on new developments in the execution of the revitalisation plan for the Frade field, which is a subsea development with wells tied back to a floating production, storage and offloading (FPSO) vessel.
+In addition, the firm will provide updates on new developments in the execution of the revitalisation plan for the Frade field, which is a subsea development with wells tied back to a floating production, storage and offloading (FPSO) vessel.